20 seniors. 10 days. One goal. Raise money for charity.

 Morgan Downing, Opinion and Features Editor

 Senior Morgan Downing, current Opinion and Features editor, has been a crucial member of the Spotlight staff for the past four years.
 Outside the publication lab, Morgan is Southern Lehigh's student representative for Lehigh Valley CareerLink, co-president of No Place For Hate, vice president of La Société honoraire de Français, and an active member of the National Honor Society.
 She also enjoys tutoring her peers and volunteering for the Lehigh Valley Youth Council.
 In her spare time, Morgan loves exploring film photography, hiking, traveling, reading, and listening to music (especially on vinyl).
-Next year, Morgan hopes to attend a four-year university in the Boston area.
+Morgan is interested in the fields of English, economics, entrepreneurship, political science, and pre-law.

 Tessa Di Cesare, Our World Editor